Made in USA vs Offshore: Real Cost Comparison (2026)

 Domestic apparel manufacturing in the US sits at a strange inflection point in 2026.
-Only 2.5% of clothing sold in the United States is actually made there, down from roughly 50% in 1990 (American Apparel & Footwear Association, 2024).
-Yet inquiries for US production at our agency rose 41% year over year as Section 301 duties on Chinese apparel pushed effective US tariff rates above 32% on cotton categories (USTR, 2024).
+Roughly 97% of apparel sold in the United States is imported (American Apparel & Footwear Association).
+Yet inquiries for US production at OneAim are up 41% cumulatively from 2023 to 2026, driven partly by two years of tariff turbulence: country-specific IEEPA "reciprocal" tariffs were imposed on Asian apparel in 2025, then struck down by the Supreme Court on 20 February 2026, and as of mid-2026 imports enter under a flat 10% Section 122 reciprocal tariff on top of the MFN base (Holland & Knight, 2026).
 California's SB62, the New York Fashion Sustainability Act, and a tightened FTC Made in USA Labeling Rule have reshaped both the cost base and the legal stakes of "Made in USA" claims.

-Heads up: We're OneAim Apparel, a global sourcing agency, not a factory.
-We've placed brands across the US, Mexico, Vietnam, China, and Bangladesh since 2022, so the operational data below comes from our actual sourcing pipeline.
+Heads up: We're OneAim, a group of 100+ documented clothing manufacturers across 15+ countries.
+We've run programs across the US, Mexico, Vietnam, China, and Bangladesh since 2022, so the operational data below comes from our actual production pipeline.

 Key terms in this guide